dbt-labs/docs.getdbt.com/website/blog/2024-02-29-cortex-slack.md

 ## Tips for building LLM-powered dbt models

 - **Always build incrementally.** Anyone who's interacted with any LLM-powered tool knows that it can take some time to get results back from a request, and that the results can vary from one invocation to another.
 For speed, cost and consistency reasons, I implemented both models incrementally even though in terms of row count the tables are tiny.
-I also added the full-refresh: false config to protect against full refreshes we run to capture late-arriving facts.
+I also added the [full_refresh: false](https://docs.getdbt.com/reference/resource-configs/full_refresh) config to protect against other full refreshes we run to capture late-arriving facts.
 - **Beware of token limits.** Requests that contain [too many tokens](https://docs.snowflake.com/LIMITEDACCESS/cortex-functions#model-restrictions) are truncated, which can lead to unexpected results if the cutoff point is halfway through a message.
 In future I would first try to use the llama-70b model (~4k token limit), and for unsuccessful rows make a second pass using the mistral-7b model (~32k token limit).
 Like many aspects of LLM powered workflows, we expect token length constraints to increase substantially in the near term.
 - **Orchestrate defensively, for now**.
 Because of the above considerations, I've got these steps running in their own dbt Cloud job, triggered by the successful completion of our main project job.
 I don't want the data team to be freaked out by a failing production run due to my experiments.
 We use YAML selectors to define what gets run in our default job; I added another selector for these models and then added that selector to the default job's exclusion list.
 Once this becomes more stable, I'll fold it into our normal job.
 - **Iterate on your prompt.** In the same way as you gradually iterate on a SQL query, you have to tweak your prompt frequently in development to ensure you're getting the expected results.
+In general, I started with the shortest command I thought could work and tweaked it based on the results I was seeing.
 One slightly disappointing part of prompt engineering: I can spend an afternoon working on a problem, and at the end of it only have a single line of code to check into a commit.
 - **Remember that your results are non-deterministic.** For someone who loves to talk about <Term id="idempotent">idempotency</Term> , having a model whose results vary based on the vibes of some rocks we tricked into dreaming is a bit weird, and requires a bit more defensive coding than you may be used to.
 For example, one of the prompts I use is classification-focused (identifying the discussion's product area), and normally the result is just the name of that product.
 But sometimes it will return a little spiel explaining its thinking, so I need to explicitly extract that value from the response instead of unthinkingly accepting whatever I get back.
-Defining the valid options in a Jinja variable has helped keep them in sync.
+Defining the valid options in a Jinja variable has helped keep them in sync: I can pass them into the prompt and then reuse the same list when extracting the correct answer.

 ## Share your experiences